FAQ: Low-carb & keto

 How many carbs should I eat?

-When trying to lose weight, the less carbs, the better.
-Ideally less that 20 grams of carbs per day (a strict low-carb diet).
+When trying to lose weight, eating very few carbs is usually most effective.
+Ideally, consume less that 20 grams of carbs per day (a strict low-carb or keto diet).

 How much protein should I eat?

 Once again, there is usually no need to count protein intake as long as you stick to natural low-carb food and eat until satisfied.
-If you’re losing weight (if that is your intention), there is no need to worry about having too much protein.
+If you’re losing weight (if that is your intention) or maintaining a healthy weight, there is no need to worry about having too much protein.

 How much fat should I eat?

-If you’re limiting carbs and moderating protein, then you should eat enough fat to feel satisfied.
+If you’re limiting carbs and eating moderate amounts of protein, then you should eat enough fat to feel satisfied.
 Once again, you shouldn’t eat so little fat that you’re hungry between meals, but you shouldn’t force feed yourself until you’re stuffed either.

 What is sugar addiction?

 Are you struggling with cravings for food or sweets?
-Many, many people are.
-All over the world, people are unaware of the fact that they’ve become addicted.
-Addicted to something that’s added in almost everything.
+Many people are.
+All over the world, people are unaware of the fact that they’ve become addicted to something that’s added in almost everything.
 And there is no way to avoid it completely; you need to eat, in order to live.

 In our video course, sugar-addiction expert Bitten Jonsson, RN, presents insights and advice on how to stop food and sugar cravings.
 She’s been helping people with addictions for decades, as well as battling with her own, to get them under control.